mrkevr/quiz-web-app/README.md

 # Spring Boot Quiz App
 A multiple-choice question (MCQ) based quiz web application.
 It consumes my REST API, [quiz-app](https://github.com/mrkevr/quiz-app) to do the backend operations using Spring RestTemplate.
+Every start of quiz will return a random set of questions based on the category.
+It has a ranking system where top ten users on each category will appear on the ranking page.

 ### Dependencies
 Spring Boot Quiz App is powered by many powerful frameworks and third-party projects: